ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 The ‘ashr‘ Instruction" reference here [#]_, ‘lshr‘ reference here [#]_.

-The srav, shlv and shrv are for two virtual registers instructions while the sra, ... are for 1 virtual registers and 1 constant input operands.
+The srav, shlv and shrv are for two virtual input registers instructions while the sra, ... are for 1 virtual input registers and 1 constant input operands.

 Now, let's build Chapter4_1/ and run with input file ch4_1.cpp as follows,